The Tragically Hip’s “Up to Here” | A Quick Look at the 1989 Debut Album that Launched a National Obsession

 Good morning!

-Today we’re taking a look at records from Bonnie Raitt and The Field Mice
+Today we’re taking a quick look at records from Jesus and Mary Chain and Kitchens of Distinction

 I’ve started doing some quick hits of each matchup and posting them directly to the page.
 Some will be longer, some won’t, and some might just be a handful of sentences.
 There’ll probably definitely be some typos.